 Our Top Picks For The Best Bone Conduction Headphones This Year

 The AfterShokz Aeropex - Best All-Around

-- EXCLUSIVE SPORT PACK - Includes Aeropex bone conduction headphones and sport belt.
-Unlike...
+- Exclusive Sport Pack - Includes Aeropex bone conduction headphones and sport belt to keep...

 If you've done any amount of research on bone conduction headphones - likely you're already well-familiar with AfterShokz.
 After all, they are more or less the industry leader, and across all of the models they've put out over the years, the Aeropex reigns absolute.

 These headphones weigh in at just 26 grams, making them incredibly comfortable and practically unnoticeable while worn, which is especially nice if you're planning to use them while exercising.